ryanmio/docusign-agreement-copilot/agents/#0-Coordinator-instructions.md

    - [Specific requirement]
    - [Specific requirement]

-PROOF OF COMPLETION:
+**PROOF OF COMPLETION:**

 Please provide:
 1. [Specific evidence needed]
 2. [Specific evidence needed]
 3. [Specific evidence needed]
 4. [Specific evidence needed]

-Next agent will handle:
+**Next agent will handle:**

 - [Future task 1]
 - [Future task 2]
 - [Future task 3]
 - [Future task 4]

-IMPORTANT:
+**IMPORTANT:**

 - [Critical limitation or scope boundary]
 - [Critical limitation or scope boundary]
 - [Critical limitation or scope boundary]

-Please begin by:
+## Please begin by:

-Reviewing the development brief
+- Reviewing the development brief
-Creating TODO.md with initial project plan
+- Creating `TODO.md` with initial project plan
-Drafting your first agent instructions for the highest priority task
+- Drafting your first agent instructions for the highest priority task

-After each agent completion, you will:
+## After each agent completion, you will:

-Evaluate the deliverables
+- Evaluate the deliverables
-Update TODO.md
+- Update `TODO.md`
-Create next agent instructions
+- Create next agent instructions
-Identify any risks or concerns
+- Identify any risks or concerns

 Remember to think critically and keep focus on creating a winning hackathon project.
-Begin by reviewing the brief and creating TODO.md.
+Begin by reviewing the brief and creating `TODO.md`.